-Because there are over 2,300 TED talks, we want to help you get a head start and share some of our favorites:
+Because there are thousands and thousands of TED talks, we want to help you get a head start and share some of our favorites:

 This one is the most inspiring TED talk I have watched.
 Mel Robbins, a CNN commentator and the contributing editor of Success Magazine, gives a blunt and real talk about how our minor choices have a huge impact on our life.